Siddesh6/Mechanical-Design-Data-Handbook-locator/README.md

 Responsive Design: Built with Tailwind CSS for a clean, modern, and adaptive layout across various devices.

 How to Use:
-Open the Datahand book locator.html file in your web browser.
+Open the Index.html file in your web browser.

 Select a concept, component, or term from the dropdown menu.